zhengyuan-liu/Beaglebone-IoT-Secure-Communication/README.md

 # Beaglebone-Internet-of-Things
 A embedded system (Beaglebone) and Internet of Things project.

 Beaglebone with a temperature sensor accepts commands from a network server, and sends reports back to the server, in both unencrypted (TCP) and encrypted (TLS) channels.

+The embedded OS of Beaglebone is Debian GNU/Linux 8.
+MRAA AIO/GPIO is used to get IO from sensors.

 ## Source Code Description:
 ### Unencrypted Communication with a Logging Server